 Specific recommendations from the 2023 Housing Study by RDG Planning and Design include focused areas of rehabilitation, demolition as needed, connecting infill lots, reasonable construction, and neighborhood improvement programs to improve more affordable housing stock for lower income citizens.
 City of Enid Code Enforcement, CDBG, and other departments are working together with community partners toward these goals.

 Homeownership becomes more feasible for low-income households when down-payment assistance, below market interest rate mortgage loans, and/or homebuyer education is available.
 In addition to the need for down payment, closing cost assistance, or interest subsidy, an often-cited homeownership barrier is poor credit or no credit history.
 To ease the purchase gap on the affordable housing market segment and address credit, the City encourages nonprofit and local banking partners to offer financial and/or homebuyer education and seek homebuyer assistance resources from OHFA’s HOME and Single-family Mortgage Revenue Bonds (SFMRB) Programs, the Federal Home Loan Bank’s (FHLB) Affordable Housing Program (AHP) and REI’s down payment, closing cost, and mortgage financing assistance programs.
 Similarly, the high cost of developing new rental property developments results in contract rents unaffordable to low-, very low- and even moderate-income households.
 Higher development costs result in larger long-term mortgage amounts with higher monthly payments.
 In turn, higher contract rent structures are needed in order to produce adequate revenues to service debt.
 Working closely with community development organizations, the City hopes to create additional tax credit projects to promote the development of affordable housing.
-To off-set the high development costs associated with affordable rental property development, nonprofit and for-profit development partners access state and national affordable housing grant and loan funds.
+To off-set the high development costs associated with affordable rental property development, non-profit and for-profit development partners access state and national affordable housing grant and loan funds.
 This "soft" public financing can then be used by development entities to reduce and/or eliminate hard development costs and long-term debt resulting in cost savings that are passed on to low-income residents in the form of lower more affordable rents.

 Actions taken to reduce lead-based paint hazards.
 91.220(k); 91.320(j)